ccyip/docker-taype/README.md

   + Haskell: for reading source code of the Taype compiler
   + OCaml: for reading source code of the test cases and the generated OCaml code
-  + Python (with Jupyter notebook): for interpreting and plotting our experiment results
+  + Python (with Jupyter notebook): for interpreting and plotting our experimental results

 All source code in the docker image has been pre-compiled.
 The clean version of